-Reel Women Student Film Showcases
+Reel Women Student Film Showcase

 The films screened during the Reel Women festival are the culminating projects of students who participate in the Digital Moving Image Salon.
 Their works are the result of a yearlong course where students learn to produce documentaries, and various research projects that explore interactive cinema.

 “Producing documentary films, particularly those that focus on the lived experiences of women, allows our students to think critically, think visually and to participate in the national and international dialogues that occur around issues of social justice for women and girls,” said professor Ayoka Chenzira, founding director of DMIS and the festival.